top of page

 Old Shrunken Paps

 Buck Mulligan, delighted at the arrival of milk, welcomes an old milk woman into the tower.
 On the surface, this scene seems straightforward: a milk woman delivers milk, engages in a brief conversation with the men at the table, and leaves.
 But, as with everything in Joyce’s world, simplicity is just a veil for layered meanings.
+Take this for the story line or if you wish to dive deeper, read below!

 Buck, ever the blasphemous provocateur, spares no one from his irreverent humor.
 During the brief exchange, the milk woman praises God, to which Buck cheekily replies: